 The foundation plans Et Purus as an edition of twenty for different sites around the world.
 The same sculpture of hand will rise on top of different bases throughout.
 The sameness of the hand will create a wave of strength from place to place, while different artistic bases, each especially designed for its unique location, will make every monument “site-specific”.

-The first Et Purus is planned for the grounds of the Royal Palace in Monaco, and the second, for the Stadium in Solna, Stockholm.
+The first Et Purus is planned for the Jetée Lucciana in Monaco, and the second, for the Stadium in Solna, Stockholm.
 The completion of the two monuments is scheduled for 2021.

 The site of Et Purus #2 is quite unique.
 The monument was planned for the plaza in front of the 55,000-capacity stadium, the largest in Scandinavia.
-I was inspired by the contemporary image of the stadium, which owed its design source to the Roman arena, and felt that like the stadium, the base for the hand should be timeless and classical.
-I chose the circle as my inspiration.
+Norton was inspired by the contemporary image of the stadium, which owed its design source to the circular Roman arena, and felt that like the stadium, the base for the hand should be timeless and classical.

-I developed the circle into a truncated cone.
+Norton developed the circle into a truncated cone of a frustum.
 At the top, the circle was of a ten-foot diameter, and at two feet below, it extended to fourteen feet.
-I saw the truncated cone in polished bronze patinated lightly, reflecting the plaza, the sky and the viewers.
-The truncated cone rose off a black granite base that increased the outer diameter of Et Purus #2 to eighteen feet.
+She saw the frustum in polished bronze patinated lightly, reflecting the plaza, the sky and the viewers.
+The frustum rose off a black granite base that increased the outer diameter of Et Purus #2 to eighteen feet.
 The black granite provided opportunities to meet, linger and interact with the message of the monument that followed the circumference at the top.
 The base would entice the viewer to circle, view the monument from all sides and absorb the important message and its story, specific to the site.